 In 1067, the foundation for building the Wartburg Castle was laid out.
 The castle has a thousand-year-old history.
 But the earliest record of the castle’s history only started in 1080 after the castle was mentioned in Bishop of Merseburg’s writings.
 By 1155, the actual construction of the castle was officially started.

 For many centuries, the castle fell into ruins and disuse.
-An extensive reconstruction was started in the mid-1950s to restore its Romanesque style.
+Extensive reconstruction was started in the mid-1950s to restore its Romanesque style.
 There is also a museum on the castle ground that exhibits art treasures, medieval musical instruments, silverware, and tapestries.

 Tips for Visiting

-Below are important information about Wartburg Castle you need to know during your visit:
+Below is important information about Wartburg Castle you need to know during your visit:

 - To visit the Wartburg Castle, you must endure a long climb uphill.
 Children are allowed to ride donkeys up the hill.